DeusArcana/100-days-of-code/log.md

 - Doing Introduction to the Intermediate Algorithm Scripting in [FreeCodeCamp](https://freecodecamp.org)
 - Difficult challenges, but for a reason I had fun with them.
 It feels weird.

+### Day 65: April 18, 2019

+- Finishing Introduction to the Intermediate Algorithm Scripting in [FreeCodeCamp](https://freecodecamp.org)
+- Math problems were very different that I expected.
+You don't need to be good at math, you need to be good at logic.